-The table below summarizes the payments and benefits that each of Messrs.
-Anderson, Bull, Specter and Romanko would have been entitled to receive if the executive's last day of employment with us had been January 28, 2023.
-Ms. Werthauser is omitted from this table because she voluntarily resigned from the Company, effective shortly after the end of fiscal 2022, and she was not entitled to severance benefits upon her resignation.
-For the purpose of calculating amounts in this table, we used a stock price of \$195.23, which was the closing price of our stock on January 27, 2023, the last trading date before the end of fiscal 2022.
+The table below summarizes the payments and benefits that each NEO would have been entitled to receive if the event specified had occurred on February 1, 2025.
+For the purpose of calculating amounts in this table, we used a stock price of \$93.78, which was the closing price of our stock on January 31, 2025, the last trading date before the end of fiscal 2024.